-Some basic information is available free of charge on the business register website:
+A certain amount of information is available free of charge on the Luxembourg Business Registers website:

 For a fee, it is possible to obtain:

-The table of fees charged is available online under the heading ‘informations générales-Tarifs’.
+The price table is available under the heading ‘General information - Prices’.

-It is possible to perform a search on the website of the business register by:
+It is possible to perform a search of the business register pages on the website of Luxembourg Business Registers by:

 The search engine of the site then displays a list of names matching the search criteria.

-On clicking on the name of listed persons, the following information is displayed free of charge:
+On clicking on the name of any of the persons shown, the following information is displayed free of charge:

-Pursuant to Article 9(4) of the Act on commercial companies of 10 August 1915, documents and extracts from documents have effects vis-à-vis third parties only from the date on which they are published in the Luxembourg Official Gazette (Mémorial C, Recueil des sociétés et associations), unless the company can demonstrate that those third parties were aware of them earlier.
-Third parties may, nevertheless, rely on documents and extracts that have not been published.
+Pursuant to Section 19-3 of the amended Act on the register of businesses and companies and on company accounts and annual financial statements of 19 December 2002 (loi modifiée du 19 décembre 2002 concernant le registre de commerce et des sociétés ainsi que la comptabilité et les comptes annuels des entreprises), documents and extracts of documents are enforceable vis-à-vis third parties only from the date on which they are published in the Online Compendium of Companies and Associations (Recueil électronique des sociétés et associations – RESA), unless the company can demonstrate that the third parties concerned were aware of them earlier.
+Third parties may, nevertheless, rely on documents and extracts that have not yet been published.

-Where a transaction takes place before the 16th day following the date of publication, these documents and extracts have no effect vis-à-vis third parties who can demonstrate that they had no way of knowing about them.
+Where a transaction takes place before the sixteenth day following the date of publication, these documents and extracts of documents are not enforceable vis-à-vis third parties that can demonstrate that they had no way of knowing about them.

-In the event of a discrepancy between the text that was filed and the text that was published in the Official Gazette, the text published cannot be relied upon against third parties.
+In the event of a discrepancy between the text that was filed and the text that was published by the RESA, the text published cannot be relied upon against third parties.
 However, third parties themselves may invoke it, unless the company can demonstrate that they were in fact aware of the text that was filed.

 The business register has existed since 1909.

-Since 2003, it has operated under the authority of the Minister of Justice and its management is entrusted to the economic interest grouping, GIE RCSL.
-Since that date, it has undergone a process of complete computerisation.
+Since 2003, it has operated under the authority of the Minister of Justice and its management is entrusted to the economic Interest grouping, Luxembourg Business Registers.
+Since that date, it has become fully computerised.

-The documents filed with the business register since 1 January 2006 are systematically digitalised and made available in electronic form for consultation on the website.
+The documents filed with the business register since 1 January 2006 are systematically digitised and made available in electronic format for consultation on the website.

-The documents filed since the creation of the business register in 1909 are in the process of being digitalised and are made available to the public once they are ready.
+The documents filed since the creation of the business register in 1909 are in the process of being digitised and are made available to the public once they are ready.

-The business register will then be available for consultation in electronic format in its entirety.
+The entire business register will then be available for consultation in electronic format.